 Earlier this year, U.S. EPA and the Army Corps of Engineers released a very important draft rulemaking.
 This draft rule clarifies which waters are protected under the Clean Water Act.
 As many of you know, Supreme Court decisions in 2001 and 2006 confused implementation of the Act and put many wetlands and streams at risk.
 This rulemaking will fundamentally influence your work to protect or restore your watershed.

 In this webinar, you'll hear directly from U.S. EPA staff about the content of the proposed rule, important information about the benefits of the rule, and misinformation circulating about the rule.
 You'll also learn how you can provide comments on the proposed rule.
 You'll also be able to ask questions about how the proposed rule could help or hurt work in your own watershed.
-In fact, email us your questions ahead of time to be first in the question lineup!
+I

 Summary: In March, U.S. EPA and the Army Corps of Engineers released a very important draft rulemaking.
 This draft rule clarifies which waters are protected under the Clean Water Act.
 As many of you know, Supreme Court decisions in 2001 and 2006 confused implementation of the Act and put many wetlands and streams at risk.
 This rulemaking will fundamentally influence your work to protect or restore your watershed.